April 14, 2022

 You should also include a detailed budget in your business plan.
 Your budget should include all of your projected income and expenses for at least the first year of operation.
 Creating a budget will help you get a clear picture of what it will cost to start and operate your business.

 - Rent or mortgage payments

 - Operating expenses such as utilities, supplies, and more.

-Capital costs are another vital item to include in your business plan.
+Startup costs are another vital item to include in your business plan.
 This is the money you need to purchase equipment, furniture, or any other items to get your business up and running.

 If you plan to secure a loan, your lender will want to see a detailed business plan with information on how you plan to use the loan funds.
 Ensure you include this information in your business plan to increase your chances of securing funding.

 If you're seeking funding from investors, you'll need to include information on how they will be compensated.
 This is typically done through equity, a percentage ownership stake in your business.

 For example, if you seek $100,000 in funding and offer a 20% equity stake, the investor will own 20% of your business.